luukhaijes/kinde-angular/projects/kinde-angular/README.md

-## ⚠️ This package is still in development and may not ready for production use
+## ⚠️ This package is still in development and may not be ready for production use
 For issues and feature requests please use [GitHub Issues](https://github.com/luukhaijes/kinde-angular/issues)
 # KindeAngular